namoopsoo/namoopsoo.github.io/content/post/2023-06-18-my-projects-langchain-interview-me-2023-feb.md

 collapsed:: true
 And for [[my projects/personal/langchain-interview-me-2023-feb]] thing, so I was in this [[May 28th, 2023]] too.
 Would be cool to make it easier for an individual to construct their [[TellMeAboutYourself]] since this is so important and at least to myself cannot rely on my memory haha

+### Getting feedback about your text corpus of your experience
+Maybe the documents out there can help inform you, of other relevant terms that you forgot to discuss.
+Also maybe there is low-information density in your corpus.
+Take out the stop words haha.

 ## my blog posts
 ### initial post with the #question-answer-task